nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ```

 - Note: Balance displayed above is just an example.
 Your actual balance may differ.
+- Note: Date displayed above is just an example.
+Your actual date may differ.

 ### List

 #### List all: `list`